wisharya/thought_box/thoughts/Dominos Sucks.md

 Now let's get back to the Dominos story.

-It took me at least a year or I tried a dozen pizzas (Yeah I order dominos once in a month, almost) of Dominos to get used to the taste of it and now of my favorite kind of Pizza.
+It took me at least a year or I tried a dozen pizzas (Yeah I order dominos once in a month, almost) of Dominos to get used to the taste of it and now of my favourite kind of Pizza.
 Similarly, after 3 months of spending with Ubuntu and Thunderbird, and other software, along with a bit ideological perspective of mine, I am loving them.
 And I would ask everyone to spend some time with FOSS before making a decision, like "Thunderbird Sucks"